meghdeepj/cvision/README.md

-# Repository of Independent Projects, Courses and Competitions on Computer Vision
+# Repository of Independent Projects, Courses and Competitions on Computer Vision, Deep Learning for Vision

 Courses
   - CS763: Computer Vision Spring 2020 course at IIT Bombay (Assignments and Lab Sessions)